Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Introduction

-In this paper, we introduce a new model structure: the \textit{recurrent equilibrium network} (REN). \begin{enumerate} \item RENs are highly \textit{flexible} and include many standard models as \RW{special cases}, including DNNs, RNNs, echo-state networks and stable linear dynamical systems. \item RENs have \textit{built in guarantees} of stability, robustness or other properties that are relevant to safety critical systems or physics informed learning. \item RENs are \textit{easy to use} as they permit a direct (unconstrained) parametrisation enabling learning of large-scale models via simple first-order methods such as stochastic gradient descent. \end{enumerate} RENs are guaranteed to be contracting \cite{Lohmiller:1998}, a strong form of nonlinear stability, and their built-in robustness guarantees take the form of incremental integral quadratic constraints (IQCs) \cite{megretski1997system}.
-This class of constraints includes user-definable bounds on the Lipschitz constant (incremental gain) of the network, and the IQC framework is inherently compatible with many commonly used tools for certifying system interconnection, including passivity methods in robotics \cite{hatanaka2015passivity}, networked-system analysis via dissipation inequalities \cite{arcak2016networks}, $\mu$ analysis \cite{zhou1996robust}, and standard tools for analysis of nonlinear control systems \cite{vanderschaftL2GainPassivityNonlinear2017}.
-The code to run all experiments is available via the following link \url{github.com/imanchester/REN}. }
+RENs can be constructed to be contracting \cite{Lohmiller:1998}, a strong form of nonlinear stability, and/or to satisfy robustness guarantees in the form of incremental integral quadratic constraints (IQCs) \cite{megretski1997system}.
+This class of constraints includes user-definable bounds on the network's Lipschitz constant (incremental gain), which can be used to trade off performance vs sensitivity to adversarial perturbations.
+The IQC framework also encompasses many commonly used tools for certifying stability and performance of system interconnections, including passivity methods in robotics \cite{hatanaka2015passivity}, networked-system analysis via dissipation inequalities \cite{arcak2016networks}, $\mu$ analysis \cite{zhou1996robust}, and standard tools for analysis of nonlinear control systems \cite{vanderschaftL2GainPassivityNonlinear2017}.